Pushkal17/pushkal17.github.io/index.md

 - June 2019: Presented our joint work  'Tweeting MPs: Digital Engagement between Citizens and Members of Parliament in the UK' with UK Parliament at ICWSM 2019 on conversations between UK MPs and citizens.

-- April 2019: I passed my MPhil to PhD viva.
-It is now time for the second inning of my PhD.

-- Dec 2018: Finished Internship with Telefonica I+D (Barcelona, Spain), Dec 2018.

-- Nov 2018: Paper on "Tweeting MPs" accepted for publication at ICWSM 2019 (Germany)